RangamaniLabUCSD/smart/README.md

 ## Statement of Need

-*Spatial Modeling Algorithms for Reactions and Transport* (SMART) is a high-performance finite-element-based simulation package for model specification and numerical simulation for spatially-varying reaction-transport processes.
+*Spatial Modeling Algorithms for Reactions and Transport* (SMART) is a high-performance finite-element-based simulation package for model specification and numerical simulation of spatially-varying reaction-transport processes, especially tailored to modeling such systems within biological cells.
 SMART is based on the [FEniCS finite element library](https://fenicsproject.org/), provides a symbolic representation framework for specifying reaction pathways, and supports large and irregular cell geometries in 2D and 3D.